How Much Does Marble Flooring Cost in 2024?

 Marble Tile Prices

-Marble tiles often have a higher price than the price of other natural stone tiles.
-On average, expect to pay between $5 and $25 per square foot for professional installation.
+Marble tiles often cost more than the price of other natural stone tiles.
+On average, expect to pay between $10 and $25 per square foot for professional installation.
 However, the total cost to install marble flooring can range from $5 per square foot for basic options to $60 per square foot for specialty marble.

 Italian Marble Tile Prices

-Italian marble has been a preferred material for decoration, construction, and even sculpture for hundreds of years.
+For hundreds of years, Italian marble has been a preferred material for decoration, construction, and even sculpture.
 Today, marble sourced from Italy is still common.
-The total cost for installing Italian marble flooring can range from $10 to $30 per square foot
+The total cost for installing Italian marble flooring can range from $10 to $40 per square foot

-Marble slabs are popular options for countertops, even though the cost of marble countertops is high.
+Marble slabs are popular options for countertops, though the cost of marble countertops is high.
 However, slabs are a less common option for flooring because marble slabs are more expensive than tiles.
-Basic marble slab flooring may run from $10 to $50 per square foot.
-If you're interested in slab flooring, reach out to a contractor for a more accurate quote.
+Basic marble slab flooring may run from $15 to $60 per square foot.
+If you're interested in slab flooring, reach out to a local contractor for a more accurate quote.

 Marble Flooring Cost per Square Foot

-In general, the average marble tile price is $5 to $25 per square foot, fully installed.
-This is about $2 to $18 per square foot for the marble alone.
+In general, the average marble tile price is $5 to $60 per square foot, fully installed.
+This is about $2 to $30 per square foot for the marble alone.
 Certain types of stone, like Emperador and Onyx, can raise the overall cost per square foot.
-The section below covers specifics regarding prices per marble types.
+The section below covers specifics regarding prices for each marble type.

 Marble Flooring Cost by Type